Table of Contents

 - Completely enclosed internal cavities (core removal impossible)

-Example: Aerospace turbine blade with internal coolinx - ✅ Perfect fit Example: Simple cylindrical bushinx (50K+ volume) - ❌ Better with PM (cost)
+Example: Aerospace turbine blade with internal cooling - ✅ Perfect fit Example: Simple cylindrical bushing (50K+ volume) - ❌ Better with PM (cost)

 Dimensional Tolerance Comparison